“The Bone Clocks” sees David Mitchell at his visionary best once again.

-In summer of 2014, I was introduced to Cloud Atlas by David Mitchell.
+In summer of 2014, I was introduced to Mitchell’s Cloud Atlas.
 Someone had told me it was their favourite book ever, and as that claim carries quite a bit of weight, I had to investigate.

 (And by investigate, I mean watch the film).

-I adored the film, and in fact watched it three times in a row.
+I adored it, and in fact watched it three times in a row.
 Albeit, I was having a quiet rainy weekend, but still, the narrative was gripping.
 The camera work was indulgent, and the shots of Edinburgh made me smile.

 Recently when clearing out our flats to move, I found a copy of David Mitchell’s The Bone Clocks.
 “Ooh”, I said happily, “I like him!” and put it aside to read.
 Some weeks later, I found myself doing just that; reading the very long, well written, peppered with characters-to-love, and characters-to-fear, book.

 If you’re a fan of a novel having three acts, and a narrative arch, then perhaps this book isn’t for you.
 I found it was more a commentary on characters, rather than a gripping story.
 Yes it gripped me, but it then released me and left me page turning on my own, wondering why certain characters had disappeared.

 I guess the regular plotting of a book shouldn’t stand in the way of a good story.
 But I feel it would have helped here.
 This felt more like reportage.

 Perhaps this book was written for fans of David Mitchell’s writing and his ideals, I can’t comment as this was my first experience of his written word.